Krook9d/PurpleLab/README.md

 ### Accounts

+#### Admin Account

+An admin account is created by default, stored in your home directory in the admin.txt file and then hashed into the database.

+#### User Account

 You have to set up your accounts. after installation :

 1. Type the IP adress of your server